Qiskit/documentation/mdx-guide.md

 ## IBM Videos

-The `IBMVideo` component allows you to add embeded videos from [video.ibm.com](https://video.ibm.com).
+The `IBMVideo` component allows you to add embedded videos from [video.ibm.com](https://video.ibm.com).

 To use the component, you only need the video's `id` and a descriptive `title` that will be used for accessibility purposes: